Least Squares Approximation for a Distributed System: Introduction

 In this work, we aim to develop a novel methodology to address a sparse estimation problem with low dimensions ($p<n$, where $n$ is the local sample size).
-Under this setting, we pay greater attention to the communication cost caused by the iterations rather than transmitting digits.
-The data possessed by different workers are allowed to be heterogeneous but share the same regression relationship.
+Under the high dimensional setting, we refer to the recent work of \cite{li2020distributed} for a distributed pre-feature screening procedure, which consumes a communication cost of $O(p)$.
+Hence, the feature dimension can be greatly reduced and then we could launch our estimation procedure.
+Specifically, we assume the data possessed by different workers are allowed to be heterogeneous but share the same regression relationship.
 The proposed method borrows the idea of the least squares approximation \citep[LSA, ][]{wang2007unified} and can be used to handle a large class of parametric regression models on a distributed system.
-Specifically, let $Y\in\mR$ be the response of interest, let $X$ be the associated predictor with finite dimension, and let $\theta \in \mR^p$ be the corresponding regression coefficient.
+Specifically, let $Y\in\mR$ be the response of interest, let $X$ be the associated predictor, and let $\theta \in \mR^p$ be the corresponding regression coefficient.
 The objective is to estimate the regression parameter $\theta$ and conduct a variable selection on a distributed system that has one master and many strong workers.
 Assume data, denoted by $(Y_i, X_i)$, with $1\le i\le N$, that are distributed across different workers.
 Further, assume that the sample size on each worker is sufficiently large and of the same order.
 Under this setting, we propose a distributed LSA (DLSA) method.
 The key idea is as follows:

 \begin{itemize} \item [{\sc (1)}] First, we estimate the parameter $\theta$ on each worker separately by using local data on distributed workers.
 This can be done efficiently by using standard statistical estimation methods (e.g., maximum likelihood estimation).
 By assuming that the sample size of each worker is sufficiently large, the resulting estimator and its asymptotic covariance estimate should be consistent but not statistically efficient, as compared with the global estimates.